Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 - Cost: Donation

-- Hours: 10 am and 3 pm June-September 6th.
+- Hours: 10 am and 3 pm, June – September 5th.
 Winter hours by appointment

-2. Spend Time in Canada’s Oldest and Largest Maritime Museum
+2. Spend Time in the Maritime Museum of the Atlantic, Canada’s Oldest and Largest Maritime Museum

-Explore many maritime exhibits and view over 30,000 artifacts at Halifax’s most popular museum!
+Explore many maritime exhibits and view over 30,000 artifacts at Halifax’s most popular museum: The Maritime Museum of the Atlantic inside the Nova Scotia Museum.

-The museum was conceived by several Canadian Royal Navy officers.
+The Maritime Museum of the Atlantic was conceived by several Canadian Royal Navy officers.
 They wanted a place to preserve navy artifacts and share its history.

 The museum plays host to a variety of model ships and portraits throughout maritime history.